-If parents/carers have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Headteacher in accordance with the Trust's complaints policy.
+If parents/carers have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Head of School in accordance with the Trust's complaints policy.

-If the concern relates to an exclusion, the statutory procedure set out in the exclusions guidance will be followed.
+If the concern relates to a suspension and/or exclusion, the statutory procedure set out in the exclusions guidance will be followed.